Off Shore RoadCape Elizabeth, MEPhone: 207-433-5910

 Good for walking and hiking, fishing, swimming, and boating.

 Visitors to this seaside park will enjoy the beach, ocean swimming, and fishing, not to mention spectacular coastal views of Seal Cove and Richmond Island Harbor.
 A snack bar and bathhouses are available.
 There are picnic tables with grills.
-Season & Hours: Memorial Day to Columbus Day.
+Hours: Open Daily 9am - Sunset unless posted otherwise.
 A fee is charged to enter the park.